OceanDataTools/openvdm_portoffice/INSTALL.md

 sudo service apache2 restart
 ```

-### OpenVDMv2 - Port Office
+### OpenVDM - Port Office
 Create the Required Directories

-In order for OpenVDMv2 - Port Office to properly store data serveral directories must be created on the PortOffice server.
+In order for OpenVDM - Port Office to properly store data serveral directories must be created on the PortOffice server.

 - **CruiseData** - This is the location where the incoming Cruise Data directories will be located.

 The Location of the **CruiseData** needs to be large enough to hold multiple cruises worth of data.
-In typical installation of OpenVDMv2 - Port Office, the location of the **CruiseData** is on dedicated hardware (internal RAID array).
+In typical installation of OpenVDM - Port Office, the location of the **CruiseData** is on dedicated hardware (internal RAID array).
 In these cases the volume is mounted at boot by the OS to a specific location (i.e. `/mnt/vault`).
 Instructions on mounting volumes at boot is beyond the scope of these installation procedures.

 For the purposes of these installation instructions the name of the **CruiseData** folder will be `Shoreside`, it will be located at `/mnt/vault` and the user that will retain ownership of this folders will be "survey"